 The Inuits eventually designed spray skirts made of seal skins to prevent water from entering the kayak, and they were able to hunt and fish from their kayaks far safer than before!

-Many sit-in kayaks have scupper holes located at the rear of the kayak so that water can be drained from the kayak once they are pulled out from the water onto dry land.
+Many sit-in kayaks have scupper holes at the rear so that water can be drained from the kayak once it is pulled out of the water and onto dry land.

-Scupper holes are small golf ball size holes somewhere in the kayak’s floor decking that allows any water coming on to the kayak to flow back into the water.
+Scupper holes are small golf ball-sized holes in the kayak’s floor decking that allow any water that comes into the kayak to flow back into the water.

 For most fishing kayaks on the water today, the standard size of a scupper is 1.25″, which is 3.175 cm if you’re a metric user.